-I dove into the creative melting pot that is Pinterest to discover some of the cutest and coolest crafts around.
-Here are five of the best craft ideas I found.
-You can try them out in your ministry-or maybe they will inspire you to create something completely original!
+We dove into the creative melting pot that is Pinterest to discover some of the cutest and coolest crafts around.
+Here are five of the best craft ideas we found.
+You can try them out in your ministry—or maybe they will inspire you to create something completely original!

 - Coin-Covered Cross – Here’s a simple craft that Trish from Mom On Time Out posted.
 Kids take small change and glue it to a cross.
 “These coin-covered crosses are a beautiful way to illustrate the price he paid,” says Trish, “and the variations are endless.”
 It’s a great way to remind kids that the price of our sins is paid in full.

 - Colorful Crafts – I love the idea of using the many colors of the Easter season to remind kids of Jesus.
 Stacey from the website A Moment in our World uses the colors of Easter eggs and jellybeans to create crafts that teach the true meaning of Easter.

 - Easter Bouquet – This Easter flower card made with kids’ handprints is a way for young kids to share the message of Jesus.
 From the website Free Crafty Ideas: “Easter means flowers, rebirth and spreading the message that Jesus has risen.”
 Kids can’t wait to give their card to someone and share with them the good news of Jesus.